divanvisagie/NARF/README.md

 ## Usage

-Both GET and POST functions are declared in api_functions and functions added to these objects will automatically be available externally.
-The function is selected from the value of the header serverfunction (can be passed via url for GET), each function must have a return statement and return a valid object to the client.

-Each GET function is passed a 'headers' and 'url' object.

-Each POST function is passed a 'body' object which contains the post body.
+To create a narf server all you need is to create an object with your GET and POST functions, if you wish to return an object to the client simply use a return statement to return a valid javascript object , if you do not return an object a default object will be returned as specified in config.json under "default_return".
+After you create your functions, simply import the narf library and run narf.startHTTPServer( APIFunctions ).

+### Example

+Below is an example of a simple narf server, in just these few lines , you can get a server running with GET and POST functionality:

+	var narf = require( './narf' );

+	var APIFunctions = {

-	exports.GET = {  //headers object and parsed url are passed as a parameter for get functions
+		GET : {  //headers object and parsed url are passed as a parameter for get functions

 			loopBack : function( headers, url ){

 				return { 'headers' : headers, 'parsedURL' : url };
 			}
-	};
+		},

-	exports.POST = {  //post body is passed as a parameter for POST functions
+		POST : {  //post body is passed as a parameter for POST functions

 			loopBack : function( body ){

 				return body;
 			}
+		}
 	};

-Both GET and POST contain the default function loopBack for testing purposes which returns the data that was passed to it.
+	narf.startHTTPServer( APIFunctions );

+If you want to add a socket server to your server you will have to store the HTTP server variable :

+	var httpServer = narf.startHTTPServer( APIFunctions );

+And then pass it to the socket server with a callback function.

+	narf.startSocketServer( httpServer, function( request ){

+	var connection = request.accept( null, request.origin ); //accept the connection request

+	connection.on( 'message', function( message ){ //the user has sent a message

+		if ( message.type === 'utf8' ){

+			console.log( message ); //process

+			if( typeof message === 'string' ) message = JSON.parse( message );

+			connection.send( JSON.stringify({ message : 'hello client' }) );
+		}

+	} );

+	connection.on( 'close', function( connection ){ //The user has closed the connection

+		console.log( 'Client closed connection' );
+	} );

+} );

+The request in the socket server is passed to the callback function , from there , you have control to accept the request and do the rest of the processing.

+### Example.js

+An example of narf implementation can be found in example.js

 ### POST Body Limit

 By default POST will only accept data shorter than 1e6 in length for security purposes , this constraint may be modified or disabled in config.json

-## Private functions

-It is not required , but it is recommended that private functions be placed in the Private object;

 ## Configuration